Mixing on Stochastic Staircase Transformations: Properties of Stochastically Generated Sequences

 \end{proof}

-\subsection{The ``Strong Law'' for Stochastic Sequences}
+\subsection{The Strong Law for Stochastic Sequences}

-We now use the previous Lemmas to show that stochastic sequences obey a Strong Law: \begin{proposition} Let $\{ a_{n} \}$ be a stochastic sequence generated by a random variable $b$ with finite mean.
+\begin{proposition} Let $\{ a_{n} \}$ be a stochastic sequence generated by a random variable $b$ with finite mean.
 Let $\ell$ be a fixed positive integer.
-Then there is a measure one set on which for every $z \in S^{1}$
+Then there is a measure one set on which for every $z \in S^{1}$,

 \end{proposition} This is an easy consequence of the following (with $k = 1$): \begin{proposition} Let $\{ a_{n} \}$ be a stochastic sequence generated by a random variable $b$ with finite mean.
 Let $\ell, k$ be fixed positive integers.
-Then there is a measure one set on which for every $z \in S^{1}$
+Then there is a measure one set on which for every $z \in S^{1}$,

 \end{proposition} \begin{proof} Let

 which depends only on coordinates $b_{n+1}, \ldots, b_{n+\ell+k}$ and observe that

 and